hardyoyo/RodmanPottingerCookbook/recipes/BratAndCabbageSoup.md

 # Brat and Cabbage Soup

-We sometimes jokingly call this "Rotten Cabbage Soup" because it gets a laugh.
+We sometimes jokingly call this “Rotten Cabbage Soup” because it gets a laugh.
 Not always.

 *soup, Instant Pot*